mikesturm/minimal-legacy-site-/writing.md

 I used to keep an updated blog here on my homepage, but as I publish more stuff on [Medium](http://medium.com/@mikesturm), and publish [a weekly newsletter](http://tinyletter.com/mike_sturm), I find that it adds little value to keep my writing here as well.
 If you disagree, and would like to see it here, [drop me a line](mailto:mike@yourfool.com).
 I'm open to coutnerarguments.

-Preamble aside, below are links to a curated list my writing, which I update regularly as links to pieces on Medium.
+Preamble aside, below are links to a curated list my writing--sorted roughly by warmth of reception--which I update regularly as links to pieces on Medium.
 Enjoy.

 [4 Mental Habits to Help You Get the Most Out of Your Mind](https://medium.com/personal-growth/4-mental-habits-to-aid-in-personal-growth-a40953e4fa6f)